This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 VMware SD-WAN Dimensions

-Kentik dimensions for VMware SD-WAN are described in the table below.
+Kentik dimensions for VMware SD-WAN are described in the below table.

 Biflow Direction | A description of the direction assignment method used to assign the biflow source and destination.
 This information element may be present in flow data record or applied to all flows exported from an exporting process or observation domain using IPFIX options.
 IANA field 239. | integer | Non-directional |